SBruccoleri/snake_gpt4/README.md

 # snake_gpt4
 Clone of the videogame "Snake" built using HTML5 Canvas and JavaScript - all by leveraging GPT-4.
+It's a simple experiment to evaluate the performance of GPT-4 by reducing the human code to 0.

+The only human contribution was limited to Prompt Engineering, Testing and Feedback to the model

 # the game
 The game is a simple clone of the videogame Snake, but with a multiplayer nature, it supports playing against the CPU or against a second player (which would move using the WASD keys).